sandrohanea/echosharp/components/EchoSharp.OpenAI.Whisper/README.md

 ## Configuration

-The `OpenAiWhisperSpeechTranscriptorConfig` class is used to configure the transcriptor.
+The `OpenAiWhisperSpeechProcessorConfig` class is used to configure the transcriptor.
 It supports the following properties:

 - `ApiKey`: The API key for the OpenAI Whisper API.
 If not set, the key is read from the `OPENAI_API_KEY` environment variable.
 - `AudioClient`: An optional audio client for advanced configurations.